 A round, four-person dining table has a particular intimacy about it.
 And like the oval-shaped table, it has an organic feel, while lacking corners makes it space-saving.
 Here, I love the mix of timber tabletop with a white base, and its softness means it melds well with the felted chairs.

 Tables that go on for days are ideal for bigger families or people who love to entertain.
 Long, conference-style dining tables allow plenty of room for all, but when you’re going for an oversized table, keep the design understated with slim profile legs.
 Balance the size and shape with a single, circular pendant light for visual interest; and balance the heaviness of the black with some fresh green plants.

 If your taste tends more towards contemporary Parisian sophistication, add some glam with a marble-topped table.
 Carry on the luxe aesthetic with pastel velvet mid-century style chairs and intricate chevron flooring, and keep the rest of the space achromatic.
-I’m loving the whitewashed mirror frame here blending into the wall so that the mirror seems like a window.

 By the way, the last few dining room ideas (and plenty more below) have fireplaces, and if you would like to add one in your dining room or wondering how to style your existing one – take a look at these fireplace tile ideas.